 Figure 21 – Analogue filter convolved with zero padded and rectangular filtered signals

 Understandably the eye diagram shown in Figure 23 shows that there is no clear optimum sample point and as a result significant ISI has been introduced.
-Increasing the sample rate as state prior where Beta is equal to 8, as the oversample rate is increase the filter cut off point will sit further and further above the Nyquist Frequency and hence more of the original signal will be retained.
+Increasing the sample rate as state prior where Beta is equal to 8, as the oversample rate is increased the filter cut off point will sit further and further above the Nyquist Frequency and hence more of the original signal will be retained.
 The trade off is bandwidth, increase the sample rate results in a higher bandwidth.
 This filtered response at Beta is equal to 8 is much closer to that of the square pulse wave, which is shown in Figure 24 subplot two.
 The eye diagram shown in Figure 25 shows the expected response for the filtered square pulse, there are still signs of ISI as the pulse shaping is being altered by the analogue filter.
 The higher spectral components of the square pulse are cut off by the filter and symbol delay and smearing have been introduced.
 Hence at the point of sampling there is a significant amount of ISI present, the timing variation and distortion has been introduce as a result of the delay and smearing of the symbols.

 Figure 22 – Analogue Filtered Square Pulse, Beta = 4